linyiru/octopress-authorbox/README.md

 You can configure your authors information if there are multiple authors.

+# Feature

+* Easily attach author info box with YAML.
+* Use Gravatar image url as a author pic.

 # Usage

 1. Put the plugin file: ```author_box.rb``` into ```plugins``` folder.